 Gowns, gloves, masks, and respirators – all the PPE items you need to convey the safety of your practice.

 - Where do you start?
-The CDC and the ADA address their recommendations for PPE in their interim guidance to minimize COVID-19.
+The CDC addresses their recommendations for PPE in their interim guidance to minimize COVID-19.

 - But what happens when supplies are limited like they are now?
 The CDC has detailed a number of Strategies to Optimize the Supply of PPE and Equipment on their website addressing what to do when supplies are stressed, running low, or absent.